 Your transactions with us.
 We collect details of the queries or requests you have made, the products and services provided including payments made, bank account and credit card details, billing address, credit checks and other such financial information, details of agreements between us, records of contacts and communications, information and details relating to the content you have provided us with and other such transactional information.
 We may, in accordance with applicable law, record your communication with our customer care or with other similar contact points.

 Personal data obtained from third parties.
-We may obtain personal data about you from third party sources such as social media analytics, and from the following partners:
+We may obtain personal data about you from third party sources such as social media analytics.

 Why we need your personal data